acidburn0zzz/orgs-docs/getting-started.md

 if you are collaborating 3 or more people.
 This page will teach you how to navigate the web interface to create an npm Organization.

-Already have an Organization?
-[Skip ahead to learn about managing Members and Teams].

 <hr/>